giampaolo/psutil/docs/api.rst

     on what platform you're on.
     Empty rows indicate methods that are grouped together internally (i.e. they share the same system call).
-    The last column (speedup) shows an approximation of the speedup you can get if you call all the methods together (best case scenario).
+    The last row (*speedup*) shows an approximation of the speedup you can get if you call all the methods together (best case scenario).
 It was calculated via
     `bench_oneshot.py <https://github.com/giampaolo/psutil/blob/master/scripts/internal/bench_oneshot.py>`_